Guitar Legends, Seville 1991: The show

-The event featured 27 top guitarists, including Brian May, B. B. King, George Benson, Joe Walsh, Keith Richards, Les Paul, Robbie Robertson, Robert Cray, Roger Waters, Albert Collins, Steve Vai and Joe Satriani.
+The event featured 27 top guitarists, including Brian May, B. B. King, George Benson, Joe Walsh, Keith Richards, Les Paul, Robbie Robertson, Robert Cray, Roger Waters, Albert Collins, Steve Vai, Jack Bruce and Joe Satriani.
 The vocalists included Rickie Lee Jones, Bob Dylan and Joe Cocker.

 The event was conceived by British impresario and producer Tony Hollingsworth who originally agreed to stage the concert as a co-production deal with Spanish state television RTVE.
 But RTVE dropped out on the day the contract was due to be signed when the director-general (and film director) Pilar Miro Romero left the company.

 Later, the organisers of Expo '92 took on the project to help overcome the problem that Seville was being seen merely as a civil engineering project.
 They provided half the $7.2 million budget, with Hollingsworth raising the rest from television pre-sales.
 RTVE bought the Spanish rights, but paid by providing television and radio airtime for advertising slots.
 These were then sold to Coca-Cola.

 Five 90-minute shows and a one-hour documentary were broadcast.
 Forty-five countries showed at least one live show.
 Later, broadcasters in 105 countries broadcast one or more programmes.

 Rights in the event are held by Tribute Inspirations Limited.